 Your coffee table at home is less like an actual coffee table and more like your favorite copies of National Geographic stacked next to each other in a table-like structure.
 Your mailbox is a veritable who’s who of photography and travel magazines every month.
 You’re a photophile and a wordsmith with a serious case of wanderlust looking to cash in on your passion.
-Outside of working for a corporation and elevating yourself into a high enough position for an international transfer, employing yourself as a freelance writer, photographer, and/or videographer is the best way to go work abroad in a more permanent capacity.
+Outside of working for a corporation and elevating yourself into a high enough position for an international transfer, employing yourself with writing jobs abroad, as a freelance writer, photographer, and/or videographer is the best way to go work abroad in a more permanent capacity.

 Many countries are strengthening their immigration policies, making it difficult for anyone to simply make the leap and figure it out from there.
 Now you need to go in with a concrete plan and proof that you will be making your income from outside your new country.
 You will likely be required to offer bank statements showing your financial stability as part of your application for the corresponding visa of freelancers.
 And yes, you will be required to get a visa.
 Unless you plan to be a digital nomad moving from country to country before your 90-day tourist visa runs out (or you were lucky enough to find a way to avoid the visa hassle).
 Luckily, there are a number of countries that don’t mind welcoming freelancers.